<

 SAC Route Portal →

-Frequently Asked Questions About the Aletschhorn
+Frequently asked questions about the Aletschhorn

 The Aletschhorn sits in a uniquely central position between the two great chains of the Swiss Alps.
 To the north and northeast, the entire Bernese Alps stand visible: Eiger, Mönch, Jungfrau (all ~10 km away), Schreckhorn, and Finsteraarhorn (the only higher Bernese peak).
 To the south and southeast, the Pennine Alps chain presents: Matterhorn, Weisshorn, Dom, Breithorn, and Monte Rosa.
 Mont Blanc is visible to the west on clear days.
 Below in every direction, the vast glacier system of the Jungfrau-Aletsch region spreads out — the Great Aletsch Glacier stretching 23 km northward from the Jungfraujoch.
 Few summits in the Alps provide both the Bernese Oberland glacier world to the north and the Pennine peaks to the south simultaneously and completely.
 The completeness of the 360-degree view — not interrupted by a nearby higher summit in any direction — is what gives the Aletschhorn its reputation for the finest Alpine panorama.